Philippe Buonarroti: Babeuf conspiracy and later life

 He was recalled to Paris in 1795, after the Thermidorian Reaction, whereupon he was imprisoned in the Plessis prison after his friends in office had been deposed by the Thermidorian Reaction.
 There he met Gracchus Babeuf, and became one of his most fervent supporters and co-conspirators during the time of their mutual imprisonment from March to October.

 Buonarotti was rearrested by the French Directory on 8 May 1796, along with Babeuf and other conspirators.
 Babeuf was guillotined, and Buonarotti formally imprisoned in February 1797, and held on the island of Oléron.
 Napoleon Bonaparte allowed him to go free after he had become First Consul in 1799.
+During the Empire, Buonarroti took part in anti-Bonapartist conspiracies, and was put under police surveillance.

-He exiled himself to Geneva during the Empire, and to Brussels during the Bourbon Restoration.
+He exiled himself to Geneva, and moved to Brussels during the Bourbon Restoration.
 In 1808 Buonarroti formed a Masonic Lodge, Les Sublimes Maîtres Parfaits (The Sublime Perfect Masters), to which only serving freemasons were admitted.
-Within this lodge he formed an inner circle which he used to further his political dreams and aspirations.
+Within this lodge, he formed an inner circle which he used to further his political dreams and aspirations.
 He returned to Paris after the 1830 July Revolution.
+He was then acquainted with Marc-René de Voyer de Paulmy d'Argenson, Charles Teste, Ulysse Trélat, Hareau, François-Vincent Raspail, Louis Blanc and Auguste Blanqui and contributed a great deal to both the Jacobin revival and the agitations of the 1830s.